eadle/p2ptv/README.md

 MIT

 ## Contributing
-Feel free to create an [issue](https://github.com/eadle/p2ptv/issues) or pull request.
+Not really actively working on this anymore.

-Could always use some feedback from FFmpeg wizards.
+Feel free to create an [issue](https://github.com/eadle/p2ptv/issues) or pull request though.